coderefinery/git-collaborative/content/forking-workflow.md

 **What will be new** in this exercise:
 - Opening a pull request towards the upstream repository.
+- Pull requests can be coupled with automated testing.
 - Learning that your fork can get out of date.
 - After the pull requests are merged, updating your fork with the changes.
 - Learn how to approach other people's repositories with ideas, changes, and requests.